ckevinhill/ckhill-blog/content/posts/automation-is-governance.md

 ### Internal processes

 It is un-realistic to believe that you will be able to eliminate all existing internal processes from project life-cycle.
 Cross-functional/organizational efforts need to be created to eliminate manual processes that often show up at the seams of automation efforts.
 Expectations should be set that customized development will be required to automate data/process hand-off across organizations (i.e. the answer is not to buy an external "black box" solution that does not integrate with internal processes.)

+## Non-Automatable Processes

+There are some processes that may not be automated.
+In these instances I would recommend a shift from "pre-approval" processes to "post-review" processes.
+For example if you want to have oversight on security group creation and can not automate you would have 2 options:

+* Require manager/org approval before group is created
+* Create group but confirm manager/org approval as a follow-up

+In most instances (low/medium risk) there is significant advantage in enabling the employee with follow-up checks ("trust but verify") as opposed to creating potential long-lead road blocks where nothing can move forward.